 16 There came also a multitude out of the cities round about unto Jerusalem, bringing sick folks, and them which were vexed with unclean spirits: and they were healed every one.

-17 ¶ Then the high priest rose up, and all they that were with him, (which is the sect of the Sadducees,) and were filled with indignation,
+17 ¶ Then the high priest rose up, and all they that were with him, … and were filled with indignation,

 35 And said unto them, Ye men of Israel, take heed to yourselves what ye intend to do as touching these men.